adolfont/elixir_cop/README.md

-# elixir_cop
-The Elixir Community of Practice
+# The Elixir Community of Practice